axelcournac/3C_tutorial/README.md

 ## Filtering of the data

-We then removed PCR duplicates i.e paires of reads that have exactly the same positions.
+We then removed PCR duplicates.
 This is done using the C code pcr_duplicate.c (using hash table for C with the library uthash-1.9.6).
 ```bash
 gcc pcr_duplicate.c
 ./a.out